madroscla/ariana-grande-store-inventory/README.md

-# ariana_grande_store_inventory
+# ariana-grande-store-inventory

 The repository contains an ongoing project to collect data from [Ariana Grande's webstore](https://shop.arianagrande.com/), hosted by Shopify.
 Data was collected on a serverless AWS framework, using AWS Lambda, Amazon S3, and Amazon Eventbridge, from 6 March 2024 until 7 April 2024.
+Data modeling and predictive analytics is the next step.

 ## Architecture and process